 School Chaplain Neil McCleery told us, “This balance of online group opportunities and availability at the end of an email or Teams message cannot replace ‘in person’ contact to which we long to return, but it goes some way toward establishing stability and support in trying times.
 Efforts to mark the upcoming Chinese New Year, particularly important this year for boys who find themselves far from home, are in the planning stages, and it is important that we remember that we are a global community centred on Bedford School, and that friendships and support networks are more important now than ever.”

 Education is about much more than academic lessons and qualifications – a boy’s happiness is likely to reside in a nurturing of his self-confidence and an ability to form solid friendships.
 Our whole school ethos is set up to provide boys with a holistic education, living by our core values, integrity, responsibility, curiosity, endeavour, and of course, kindness, which underpins everything we do.

-If you or your son would like the support of the School Counsellor or Chaplain, they can speak to their Tutor, Housemaster, the medical centre, or they can email firstname.lastname@example.org.
+If you or your son would like the support of the School Counsellor or Chaplain, please speak to his Tutor, Housemaster, the medical centre, or email firstname.lastname@example.org.